 Local Emergency Planning Committees

 In May 1987, pursuant to Section 22a-601(b) of the Connecticut General Statutes (CGS), the State Emergency Response Commission (SERC) designated local planning districts by notifying the Chief Elected Official in each municipality that each municipality was designated as a Local Emergency Planning Committee (LEPC).
 Since that time, many municipalities have joined together to form regional emergency planning committees.
 The SERC works to continuously update LEPC designations to reflect actual working relationships between towns and within regions to ensure the designation of the LEPC reflects the reality of each town's emergency preparedness and response capabilities.

 Roles and Responsibilities

-The LEPC has many responsibilities, mandates, and deadlines.
+The LEPC has many responsibilities required by law.
 The SERC has adopted guidance for LEPCs Roles and Responsibilities (PDF).
 This guidance is designed to assist LEPCs in defining and/or clarifying their specific responsibilities as they relate to Emergency Planning and Community Right-to-Know Act (EPCRA).
 It should be noted that the federal and state mandates must be carried out either at the local level or at the regional level.